Molecular mechanisms of intergenerational memory

 Human hands wearing green gloves holding a mouse and two mouse pups.

 Parenthood induces a host of changes in the brain to promote the survival of offspring.
 Some alterations are new, while others unmask latent or "turned off" behaviors that exist within us.
-The Marlin Lab investigates how sensory systems and emotional brain circuits are altered by parenthood and learned experiences.
-We want to know how parents may unknowingly, but adaptively, prepare offspring for challenges they have experienced through the transfer of genetic and biological adaptations— and to identify inroads to intervene when these inherited adaptations are no longer beneficial.
+The Marlin Lab investigates how sensory systems and emotional brain circuits are altered by parenthood and learned experiences, and how those alterations prepare offspring for survival.

 The Marlin Lab is guided by a set of key principles: